Tournament Series Rules

-Collegiate Teams: Collegiate teams consist of two anglers who are currently enrolled in a two- or four-year college and are in good standing with their school fishing club.
+Collegiate Teams: Collegiate teams consist of two anglers that are currently enrolled in a two- or four-year college and are in good standing with their school fishing club.

-Each contestant who voluntarily participates in any ABT event or ABTTS event voluntarily agrees to submit and subject himself/herself to a polygraph exam.
+Each contestant that voluntarily participates in any ABT event or ABTTS event voluntarily agrees to submit and subject himself/herself to a polygraph exam.

 8. All ABTTS tournaments are team events: